ciscops/viptela-workshop/exercises/2-0/README.md

 internet                   : ok=1    changed=0    unreachable=0    failed=0
 sp1                        : ok=1    changed=0    unreachable=0    failed=0
 ```
->NOTE: `-i inventory` would normally be required it inventory was not specified in ansible.cfg
+>NOTE: `-i inventory` would normally be required if the inventory location was not specified in ansible.cfg

 #### Step 2